-Get lead information into Asana by creating a Wufoo or Google Form for prospects or customers to fill out.
-Once submitted, the information from each field in the webform will map to an Asana task and any corresponding custom fields you set automatically so you have the information you need.
-You can even set fields in the webform to correspond to custom fields in Asana.
+Get lead information into Asana by creating a form for prospects or customers to fill out.
+Once submitted, the information in the webform will map to an Asana task and any corresponding custom fields you set automatically so you have the information you need.
+Forms can be submitted by anyone—even if they don’t use Asana—by sending them the form link.

 Forwarding emails into Asana

 If you want to remember to follow up on an email, head to that task, click the task actions button at the top of the right pane and select Create Follow-up Task.

 Using Asana for account tracking is an effective way to manage account information alongside the work you need to do on each account.
 You and your team will have a clear idea of the account’s history, and can plan opportunities for the future.